Country Overview

 Special Economic Zones (SEZs)

-Investors in SEZs benefit from preferential tax rates, exemption from VAT and import duties, simplified customs procedures, and access to quality infrastructure.
+Investors in SEZs benefit from a 10-year corporate and withholding tax holiday, exemption from VAT and import/excise duties, and simplified customs procedures.

 Investment Process Timeline